mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

     If you configure your advanced service, deployment and configmaps files, when you come back to standard configuration, you can see your custom configuration files already filled with the environment variables.
 In other words, you can come back to standard configuration without loosing your advanced settings like your docker image, your variables and your configmaps.

 :::info
-We suggest you to convert in a standard mode all your microservices in order to achive a better governance of your microservices.
+We suggest you to convert in a standard mode all your microservices in order to achieve a better governance of your microservices.
 :::

 :::warning